-2 Unless otherwise indicated, all quotes in this section are from Acts of Faith, A Journey to the Fringes of Jewish Identity, The Assimilation of the Chinese Jews by Dan Ross, Schocken Books, New York 1984 pages 167 - 192.
+site of the Kaifeng Synagogue.
+A UPI reporter who visited Kaifeng in early 1980 said that she had found a few dozen people who claimed to be descended from Jews, but they were in all respects indistinguishable from the other Chinese inhabitants of all quotes in this section are from Acts of Faith, A Journey to the Fringes of Jewish Identity, The Assimilation of the Chinese Jews, by Dan Ross, Schocken Books, New York 1984 pages 167-192.

-3 Jewish Assimilation: The Case of Chinese Jews by Song Nai Rhee, The Journal of Comparative Studies in Society and History, 1973 #1, page 117.

-4 Ibid. page 121.
+111 "Jewish Assimilation: The Case of Chinese Jews" by Song Nai Rhee, The Journal of Comparative Studies in Society and History, 1973 #1, page 117. ^{iv} Ibid. page 121.